 Second, the Germans had some small domestic oil fields.
 Hitler recognized the importance of oil and ordered and the danger of relying on imported sources.
 He ordered the nationalization of the industry and the search for new fields in the Reich.
 The Germans found small fields in the northwest, especially at Reitbrook and Heide-Meldorf.
 It was not a major field, but helped.
 The nature of German crude, however, meant it could not be used in the refining of motor and aircraft fuel which Hitler badly needed for the growing Wehrmacht.
 It could be used for lubricating oils needed by both the Wehrmacht and industry.
 [Stokes] Fields in the Reuch produced about 3 8 million barrels.

 Third, the German synthetic fuel industry produced about 9 million barrels.
-Coal was a rare natural resource that the Reich had in abundance, Some 90 percent of Germany's energy consumption was produced by coal.
+Coal was a rare natural resource that the Reich had in abundance.
+Some 90 percent of Germany's energy consumption was produced by coal.
 And the raw material for synfuel was coal.

 The Germans increased fuel imports in the months leading up to the War to build up stockpiles, knowing that maritime sources would soon be severed by the British Royal Navy.
 [USBSS, pp. 73-74.]

 Oil was a problem for Germany from the first day of the War.
 When Hitler launched the Panzers across the Polish frontier (September 1939), Germany had stockpiled 15 million barrels of fuel.
 As Hitler did not expect the British and French to declare war, he did not think oil would be a problem.
 Even when the Allies did declare war, oil was still not an immediate problem.
 Rather than consuming their stockpile, the Germans actually increased it by seizing the stockpiles of the defeated nations: Denmark and Norway (April 1940) and then the Netherlands, Belgium, and France May 1940).
 This added added another 5 million barrels to the German reserves.
 This was, however, a one-time bonanza, as these countries imported oil and because of the Royal Navy blockade, further maritime imports were cut off.
 The NAZI-Soviet alliance which made the War possible, however, added a whole new source of desperately needed oil for the Germans.
 World War II greatly increased the demand for oil over pre-War requirements.
 This should not be considered in American or ven American dimensions.
 The German requirements, even World War II requirements, were no huge.
 They could have been fufilled by the Iraqui oil fields in Kirkuk which supplied the Briitish nd French by pipelibe.
 (One branch of that pipeline went to Tripli which fell into Vichy hands after the fall of France.)
 This oil field was small in American terms, but could have provided the NAZIs the precious oil that they needed.
 [Broich]

 The Allies calculated that without oil and other strategic materials that Hitler could not launch a major war.
 The Royal Navy would simply implement another naval blockade as they had in World War I. Hitler was aware that when war broke out that the Allies would again blockade Germany.
 Thus maritime oil imports would be ended.
 He did not, however, expect the Allies to declare war over Poland.
 He expected them to back down as they had over Czechoslovakia.
 Britain declared war (Septemnber3, 1939) and France followed suit.
 The blockade in World War II proved more difficult.
 First Germany invaded and seized Norway, complicating the North Sea blockade because of Luftwaffe air bases there (1940).
 Second France fell to th Germans, providing first Atlantic ports (1940) and then Mediterranean ports (1942).
 The fall of France also mean that the Royal Navy no longer had the support of the French fleet and would have to go it alone.
 And to do so with a fleet that had been sharply reduced from the Grand Fleet of World War I. Third, Germany had access to Italian ports.
 Some blockade runners made it through early in the War, but as anticipated, Germany no longer had the ability to import oil by sea.
 And because Britain did not seek peace hen many thought that she was defeated in 1940, that embargo would continue throughout the War.